Admissions Blog

 Permalink | No Comments

-• UBC Transcripts: UBC transcripts must be submitted.
-You can no longer authorize the admissions office to access your transcript electronically.
+• UBC Transcripts: UBC students must submit UBC transcripts.
+Please follow the steps listed on the Student Services website to order your transcripts and send them to our office.
 Please check the Transcript Requirements section of the Admission Requirements page to learn more about submitting transcripts.

 • UBC students who are using AP/IB etc. exam results to satisfy the English requirement: UBC students must submit an AP/IB/A Level/Cambridge Pre-U/CAPE transcript in order to use these exam results toward the English requirement.
 There is no longer an option for the Admissions Office to access these results via your student record.
 Information about submitting these transcripts can be found under the AP, IB and Other Exam Results section of the Admission Requirements